 In this line, Vladimir Nabokov compares old women leaning on their sticks to the Leaning Tower of Pisa.
 Here the comparison made between two contrasting things creates a hilarious effect.

-An analogy aims at explaining an unfamiliar idea or a thing by comparing it to something that is familiar.
-Analyze the following examples:
+An analogy aims at explaining an unfamiliar idea or thing, by comparing it to something that is familiar.

 “And you O my soul where you stand,